OSHChip/oshchip.github.io/docs/Getting_started_with_OSHChip.md

 tags: [OSHChip, nRF51822, BLE, Bluetooth Low Energy, Bluetooth Smart]
 categories: [Electronics]
 comments: false
-modified: 2016-01-31
+modified: 2016-02-11
 image:
   feature: header.jpg
 ---

-##Choosing an Environment for software development
+## Choosing an Environment for software development

 The OSHChip processor 16 pin Dual Inline Package (DIP) contains a Nordic Semiconductors nRF51822 System On Chip (SoC).
-There are several versions of this device, and OSHChip uses the most advanced one, that includes 256 KBytes of Flash memory and 32 KBytes of Static Random Access Memory (SRAM).
+There are several versions of this device, and OSHChip uses **the most advanced one**, that includes 256 KBytes of Flash memory and 32 KBytes of Static Random Access Memory (SRAM).

 Programming support initially is focussed on C and C++, with other languages